carfuentes/MeteologicaProject-client/README.md

 ## What's in here

-This project is based in Angular version 13.3.2 and follows its basic structure.
+This project is based in [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2 and follows its basic structure.

 ### Workspace

-This referes to the top level of the project and you can read [here](https://angular.io/guide/file-structure#workspace-configuration-files) all the documentation about the files and folders here.
+This referes to the top level of the project and you can read [here](https://angular.io/guide/file-structure#workspace-configuration-files) all the documentation about the files and folders in the root project folder.

 ### Application source files